Susan H. Spence

 Susan Hilary Spence AO (born 29 September 1953) is an Australian scientist whose work in clinical psychology is focussed on the causes, assessment, prevention and treatment of depression and anxiety in young people.
 Throughout the course of her career she has remained consistently at the forefront of this research area, has published widely and has been a regular recipient of national competitive grant funding.

-She developed the Spence Children's Anxiety Scale, a psychological questionnaire used to assess children aged 8 to 15.

 In the area of mental health she is or has been a member of a number of State and Commonwealth committees and grant providers.
-She is also on the boards of many international journals in the area of mental health.
+She is or has been on the boards of several top international journals in the area of mental health.
 She is currently an Emeritus Professor in the School of Psychology and Australian Institute for Suicide Research and Prevention at Griffith University, Queensland, Australia.
+She is the developer of the Spence Children's Anxiety Scale, a psychological questionnaire used to assess children aged 8 to 15.

 Background and education

-Professor Spence undertook her studies at the University of Reading (Birmingham — 1971–1974) and completed her PhD at the University of Sydney (Clinical Psychology — 1976–1979).
+After attending Scarborough Girls' High School (Scarborough, North Yorkshire), Spence undertook her studies at the University of Reading (1971–1974) and completed her PhD in Clinical Psychology at the University of Birmingham (1976–1979).
 She also undertook a Master of Business Administration (MBA) at the University of Sydney (1983–1985).
-She was the Deputy Vice Chancellor (Academic) at Griffith University (2009–2014) and previously Dean of the Division of Linguistics and Psychology at Macquarie University (Sydney).
-She also held the position of Pro-Vice Chancellor (Quality and Student Outcomes) at Griffith University from November 2007 until March 2009.

-Other appointments
+Career appointments

+In 1979, Spence commenced her career as a Lecturer in Clinical Psychology at the Institute of Psychiatry, University of London with a concurrent appointment as a Senior Clinical Psychologist with Southwark Social Services (1979-1982).
+She then emigrated to Australia to take up the position of Lecturer in Psychology at the University of Sydney (1982-1986) followed by a Senior Lecturership (1987-1992).
+In 1993, she moved to the University of Queensland where she was a Reader in Psychology (1993-1996), Professor of Psychology, (1997–2005), Head of the School of Psychology (1997-1999), Head of the School of Journalism and Communication (2001-2002), and Deputy President of Academic Board (2002–2005).